Ward No. 72, Kolkata Municipal Corporation: Geography

 Ward No. 72 is bordered on the north by Chakraberia Road South and Paddapukur Road; on the east by Sarat Bose Road; on the south by Hazra Road; and on the west by Asutosh Mukerji Road and S.P.Mukherji Road.

-The ward is served by Bhowanipore police station of Kolkata Police.
+The ward is served by Bhowanipore and Kalighat Police Stations of Kolkata Police.

 Tollygunge Women's police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.

 Demographics

 As per the 2011 Census of India, Ward No. 72, Kolkata Municipal Corporation, had a total population of 19,167, of which 10,160 (53%) were males and 9,007 (47%) were females.
 Population below 6 years was 995.
 The total number of literates in Ward No. 72 was 16,366 (90.06% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.